jkjung-avt/tensorrt_demos/README.md

 3. The "trt_ssd.py" demo program could also take various image inputs.
 Refer to step 5 in Demo #1 again.

 4. Referring to this comment, ["#TODO enable video pipeline"](https://github.com/AastaNV/TRT_object_detection/blob/master/main.py#L78), in the original TRT_object_detection code, I did implement an "async" version of ssd detection code to do just that.
-When I tested "ssd_mobilenet_v1_coco" on the same huskies image with the async demo program, frame rate improved 3~4 FPS.
+When I tested "ssd_mobilenet_v1_coco" on the same huskies image with the async demo program on the Jetson Nano DevKit, frame rate improved 3~4 FPS.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos